-GDPR requires UEA to record the technical and organisational security measures for all personal data we process.
-This work is ongoing, but if you require information on the security of your personal data, contact email@example.com in the first instance.
+The UK GDPR requires UEA to record the technical and organisational security measures for all personal data we process.
+This work is ongoing, but if you require information on the security of your personal data, contact firstname.lastname@example.org in the first instance.

 Where Is Your Information Kept

 Your personal data will normally be stored by the University on campus, in either paper or digital format.
 Data will only be held offsite where we have a contract with the organisation providing that storage, which will usually be part of a wider service.
 An example of offsite data storage is Office 365.